 This serene location fosters a sense of focus for clients to participate in individual and group counseling, relapse prevention and life- skills training under the guidance of professionally trained staff.

-The main Samaritan House can accommodate fourteen residents.
-The Samaritan Recovery Center House provides beds for sixteen residents.
-Two transitional houses on the property can accommodate a total of 18 men who have completed the program who need temporary housing as they re-establish their lives in the community.
-Basketball & volleyball courts, picnic tables, garden, recreational room and large outdoor pavilion encourage activity and fellowship.
+The main Samaritan House has two residential halls that can accommodate 28 residents.
+Two transitional houses on the property can accommodate a total of 20 men who have completed the program who need temporary housing as they re-establish their lives in the community.
+A basketball court, picnic tables, garden space, recreational room and large outdoor pavilion encourage activity and fellowship.